craftcms/commerce-stripe/README.md

 #### The `receiveWebhook` event

 Plugins get a chance to do something whenever a webhook is received.
-This event will be fired regardless the Gateway has done something with the webhook or not.
+This event will be fired regardless of whether or not the gateway has done something with the webhook.

 ```php
 use craft\commerce\stripe\events\ReceiveWebhookEvent;